 - Develop teaching media to enhance an existing class at UT Dallas.

-- Work with Annie Benjamin in the Student Success Center to develop teaching material for target classes or Gateways to Excellence in Math and Science (GEMS) tutoring programs (specifically calculus and chemistry).
+- Work with Annie Benjamin in the Student Success Center to develop teaching material for target classes or tutoring programs.

 Broad Dissemination to Enhance Science and Technological Understanding

-- Write an article for a lay publication to be submitted for publication.
+- Write an article for a lay publication or interview on local radio program such as Think on KERA.
 Ask UT Dallas Office of Communications for your school’s Communications Liaison.

 - Write an op-ed piece for multiple newspapers/publications related to research and its role in community.